ackermannQ/kodereview/content/blog/design-patterns/index.md

 For many developers, design patterns are something they vaguely heard about.
 Like some dark technology only senior devs have to worry about.
 Junior devs mostly don't even know they exist.
-> Personnally, once I found out about design patterns, it took my skillset to the next level.
+> Personally, once I found out about design patterns, it took my skillset to the next level.

-It's very interesting to think about the design of a software or an app at a high level, then using well-defined implementations to translate a somehow abstract idea to very concrete code.
+It's very interesting to think about the design of a software or an app at a high level, then using well-defined implementations to convert a somehow abstract idea to very concrete code.

 ## Why do we use design pattern ?
 The idea is very simple.
-Some issues are recurrent when you are developing a software or an app and there are better ways than other to address them.
+Some issues are recurrent when you are developing a software and there are better ways than other to address them.

 A design pattern is not code properly speaking, it's more of a template for how to solve a particular problem.

 Something tricky is, especially as a beginner, you won't be able to tell the benefits of using a specific pattern.
 Actually it's when an application grows and needs to be specific or address specific needs that you will encounter some issues that would never have existed if the design was "good" from the begining.

-As you may have guessed, it's very important to imagine how the application would grow to use effectively design patterns.
+As a consequence, it's very important to imagine how the application would grow to use effectively design patterns.
 At the beginning you would have the feeling you are losing time by encapsulating to much or using delegation where you don't feel you have to.
 But at the end of the day, once the application would grow and expend, you will congratulate yourself for being so careful.

-Most people in tech - or at least in management - know that it's expensive to maintain a software and fix the bugs:
+Most people in tech - or at least in tech-management - know that the most expensive part of a product is maintenance and bugs fixing:
 ![Bugs cost](./bugsCost.png)

 You are a valuable asset to your team and your company when you don't create hundreds of bugs each time you implement a feature.
 Having - at least a basic - knowledge of some design patterns can't hurt.

 An other advantage of using design patterns is to share common ground with more experienced developers.
 For instance, instead of describing step-by-step an algorithm you would use to solve a problem, just explain that you would use an observer pattern.
-It would make you look professional and avoid waste of time and as you should know, time is essence when it comes to software engineering.
+It would make you look professional and save time .

 ## Example of design patterns
 It exists lots of different patterns, classified in categories:
 >Behavioral, Creational and Structural patterns

-that tackle a specific kind of problem.
+that tackle specific kind of problems.
 ### Strategy pattern
 Defines a family of algorithms, encapsulate each one, and make them interchangeable.